oceannw/OCWebAction/OCWebAction/OCWebAction/README.md

 OCWebAction is a simple way to package the NSURLSession and handler the data(json、xml and so on) to the entity class

 #Manager
 User the Manager `OCWebActionManager`,the funcion include:
 >1.
 Get the Action(implement OCWebActionProtocol) with Synchronous or Asynchronous.
 >2.
-Enable the logging(NSLog) when running
+Enable the logging

 #Implement Entity Class
 The entity class is which you get the data from Http Server and transfer to.Use the OCTransferableProtocol in your entity class.